-Some individuals believed to be supporters of the NPP are beginning to push for Dr. Mahamudu Bawumia to succeed incumbent President Nana Akufo-Addo.
+Some individuals believed to be supporters or members of the NPP are beginning to push for Dr. Mahamudu Bawumia to succeed incumbent President Nana Akufo-Addo.

 Threats of not voting for the NPP in the December 7, 2024 general elections if Dr. Bawumia is not made the presidential candidate of the NPP, have already started surfacing even before January 7, 2021, when Mr Akufo-Addo is expected to be sworn-in for the last time as President of Ghana.